shaharkazaz/stock-app-viewer/README.md

 # Datorama Stocks App Viewer
 Web viewer for watching stocks info.

+This app is as requested in the "Frontend Developer-House Test" with 2 extra features:

+1. Clear table function
+* Add to table function
 ## Installation
 First lets install some stuff.
 If you don't have Node.js and npm installed, please [download](https://nodejs.org/en/download/) and install them. <br>